GENIE-MC/Generator/README.md

 Copyright (c) 2003-2018, The GENIE Collaboration.
 For information, visit http://copyright.genie-mc.org

-## Installing and running GENIE
+## Physics & User manual

-Please see the GENIE Physics & User Manual in the public section of the GENIE Document Database in https://genie-docdb.pp.rl.ac.uk/cgi-bin/ShowDocument?docid=2
+For installation and usage information, as well as information on the GENIE framework, event generator modules and tuning, see the GENIE Physics & User Manual in the public section of the GENIE Document Database: https://genie-docdb.pp.rl.ac.uk/cgi-bin/ShowDocument?docid=2